 Writer Journalist Historian Media Adviser Speaker

 My consultancy helps companies and senior executives develop, publish and promote their brand-defining ideas and insights in all kinds of formats—from blogs to books.
 I am the ghost writer on four business books: Profit From The Source: Transforming Your Business By Putting Suppliers At The Core, Two Brown Envelopes: How To Shrug Off Setbacks, Bounce Back From Failure And Build A Global Business, The $10 Trillion Prize: Captivating The Newly Affluent in China and India and Rocket: Eight Lessons To Secure Infinite Growth.
 Published by Harvard Business Review Press, The $10 Trillion Prize was placed on the prestigious JP Morgan Private Bank Summer Reading List of 2013—one of 10 books that also included Sheryl Sandberg's Lean In.

 I spent twelve years working for the Financial Times.
 I joined in 1996 as Education Correspondent.
 I then became Investment Correspondent, launch editor of FTfm, the FT's weekly supplement on the fund management industry, and Features Editor.
-In 2005, I became the FT's Assistant Editor, responsible for running the newspaper's website as Editor of FT.com.
+In 2005, I became the FT's Assistant Editor, responsible for running the newspaper's online operation as Editor of FT.com.
 I then became Associate Editor, running the newspaper's weekday special reports as Editor of Special Supplements and Reports.

 After the FT, and before founding Thinking Cap Communications, I served as the first global Editor-in-Chief of The Boston Consulting Group, responsible for building the firm's reputation as a thought leader with a wider portfolio of publications, a more visible and valued online presence, and a transformed profile in the global media.